Turning the Tide on Suicide

 Do not be afraid to ask if someone is feeling suicidal.
 Better yet ask directly if they are thinking of killing or hurting themself.
 Ask them "What's the ONE THING that would make them choose to live.
 It bears repeating that if you are reading this post and not a trained therapist or counselor, and a loved one or some other person has been talking about suicide, especially if they are exhibiting signs and symptoms associated with someone seriously considering suicide, assume they are serious and get help.
 Call The National Suicide Prevention Lifeline 1-800-273-8255 For Veterans their families and friends call Veteran's Crisis Line 1-877-594-2732

 Remember that God loves you and cares about your hurt and pain.
 If you have been trying to get back in touch with God and are struggling with depression, mental or emotional pain, PTSD, email Rev. Carlene on the CONTACT page of this website.
-To schedule an appointment email on the CONTACT page of this website or email@example.com or call (630)557-6229 in the Greater Chicagoland area.
+To schedule an appointment email on the CONTACT page of this website or firstname.lastname@example.org or call (630)557-6229 in the Greater Chicagoland area.
 No need to drive to an office, I come to your home for all sessions or an agreed upon safeplace if home is not safe.
+Or, try a video counseling session

 Until the next blog post Blessings and Peace!